rabindralamsal/Word2Vec-Embeddings-for-Nepali-Language/README.md

 model.most_similar(positive=['', ''], negative=[''], topn=1)
 ```

-This desing of the Nepali text corpus and the training of the model was designed in Lab-03, School of Computer and System Sciences, Jawaharlal Nehru University, New Delhi.
+The desing of the Nepali text corpus and the training of the Word2Vec model was done in Lab-03, School of Computer and System Sciences, Jawaharlal Nehru University, New Delhi.